kodekloudhub/certified-kubernetes-security-specialist-cks-course/docs/09-cks-challenges/02-challenge-2.md

 1.  <details>
     <summary>prod-netpol</summary>

-    * Use a network policy called 'prod-netpol' that will only allow traffic only within the 'prod' namespace.
+    * Use a network policy called `prod-netpol` that will only allow traffic only within the `prod` namespace.
 All the traffic from other namespaces should be denied.

     <br/>